SudoDotDog/Brontosaurus/docs/vocabulary.md

 ### Green

 -   Green is a `brontosaurus` module.
--   Green module is use to communicate between integrated service and auth database.
+-   Green module is used to communicate between an integrated service and an authorization database.

 ### Green Key

 -   Green key is a generated password for authorization between applications.
--   User can retrieve green key by red or green module.
+-   Users can retrieve the green key by red or green module.

 ### Group